 When Is It Time to Consider Knee Surgery?

-In some cases, a primary care doctor may be able to diagnose and treat your knee pain, but in most instances, it's best to speak with surgeons who specialize in the treatment of the joints, ligaments, and cartilage.
+In some cases, a primary care doctor may be able to diagnose and treat your knee pain, but in most instances, it's best to speak with knee orthopedic specialists who focus on the treatment of the joints, ligaments, and cartilage.
 In particular, you should visit with trained and certified knee surgeons when you experience any of the following symptoms:

 - Difficulty walking